-As each parking structure is developed and constructed, GGP and other developers along with the Transportation Management Association will review and analyze alternate forms of parking management systems to determine the most efficient means of utilizing shared parking concepts, and to assure efficient access and usage of all downtown garages.
+As each parking structure is developed and constructed, GGP and other developers along with the Transportation Management Association will review and analyze consideration should be given to alternate forms of parking management systems to determine the most efficient means of utilizing shared parking concepts, and to assure efficient access and usage of all downtown garages.
 Systems could include "smart park" technologies, remote town wide space availability signage, paid parking systems and other means of assuring appropriate levels of service and inventory.